SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 Why mention wireless in the “battery life” section?
 Well, it’s because one of the downsides of the eTap being a wireless system is that it has about half the battery life of the Di2 and EPS batteries.
 Because it’s wireless, you have batteries at each derailleur and shifter to recharge.

 Having the shifters and derailleurs wired together, the Di2 and EPS systems each use one battery that powers everything.
-The systems’ battery fits in the seat post and is larger than the two eTap derailleur batteries, likely contributing to the longer life of the Di2 and EPS batteries.
-Plan to charge them every 3 months or 2,000 miles/3,000 kilometers.
+The systems’ battery fits in your seat post and is larger than the two eTap derailleur batteries, likely contributing to the longer life of the Di2 and EPS batteries.
+Plan to charge them every 2 months or 2,000 miles/3,000 kilometers.

 I found the eTap batteries lasted 4-6 weeks depending on whether it was the one powering the front or rear derailleur and how much Nate or I were riding it.
 The batteries in the shifters use replaceable button cell batteries and should last a couple years.
 They never needed to be changed in over four months of our riding.

-Four to six weeks is plenty long and certainly a lot longer than the batteries on my head unit, lights and other electronics that I charge every week or two.
+Four to six weeks is plenty long and certainly a lot longer than the batteries on my head unit, lights and other electronics that I charge every week.

 In reality, I don’t think eTap’s reduced installation time or one less set of wires is much of a benefit or that its more limited battery life is much of a drawback.
 The fact that it’s wireless is different but doesn’t improve performance, reduce cost or create a better shifting or braking experience (logic, ergonomics, programmability, etc.).